 Bible study leader – goals – faithful to teach the Word, prayer support for each woman, pointing each woman to Jesus – whether in email, phone call, lunch/coffee date

-These things are what are important to me.
+These things are what is important to me.
 These are what make up my daily life.
-All other things are extraneous and, to me – unnecessary.
+All other things are extraneous and, to me, unnecessary.
 I have noticed as I type this list out I have not included myself as a priority and that may be an indication of where I place myself in the grand scheme of my life.
 There may be room for balance here and something that needs to be addressed as I seek to remove myself from survival mode and live a fuller life.
-But for the most part, these are the things which should anchor me as I move through my days, weeks, months, and years.
+But for the most part, these are the things that should anchor me as I move through my days, weeks, months, and years.
 There is always time to re-evaluate and re-prioritize as we enter various phases of our family life.

 Learning When to Say, “No.”

 Now that I have these priorities set, I can easily measure the opportunities that come my way.
 I can also look at the outside pressures and other people’s standards that tempt me to alter from my chosen course and evaluate them in light of what is truly important to me.